-4.4 Validation of the pruning of young branches for early fruit and seed set
+2.7 Validation of the pruning of young branches to induce flowring in cassava

 The involvement of CIAT within the first phase of the NextGen project was to work together with GuangXi Subtropical Crops Reasearch Institute (GSCRI) in Nanning.
 Personnel from this institute had developed an interesting technology to induce flowering in that region of China.
 Cassava faces a limitation to produce seeds because of the relatively short growing season at that latitude.
 In August 2017, Hernán Ceballos visited GSCRI and learned the basic technology used to induce earlier flowering.
 In fact it is a technology that does not induce earlier flowering but rather allows viable fruit and seed set from the first flowering event, which under normal circumstances is sterile.
 A key feature of the protocol relies on the early detection of the apical meristem shift from vegetative to reproductive growth.
-The vegetative shoot has a tear shape, whereas the early reproductive shoot acquires a globular shape (Figure 14).
-Soon after this shift the emergence of young branches can be detected and as soon as this is feasible they should be removed (Figure 14).
-It is possible that by pruning young branches the inflorescence assumes the apical dominance allowing fruit and seed set in the first inflorescence.
+The vegetative shoot has a tear shape, whereas the early reproductive shoot acquires a globular shape (Figure 6).
+Soon after this shift the emergence of young branches can be detected and as soon as this is feasible they should be removed (Figure 6).
+Upon the pruning of the young branches the inflorescence assumes the apical dominance which eventually allows fruit and seed set in the first inflorescence.

 Only one cultivar (CM 4919-1) was planted in five rows with ten plants each.
 On top of the first row a 5m long LED tape was positioned.
 The first row, therefore received a high light intensity which decreased gradually in rows farther away from it.
 The impact of flowering time (e.g. average number of branches per plant) gradually reduced, particularly for the 5th row.
 CM 4919-1 typically produces three branches at each flowering event.
-Some of the young branches were pruned, as soon as they could be distinguished but in the 2nd flowering event (rather than in the 1st as made in China).
-Therefore, there were three shoots/plant that could be pruned after the apical meristems shifted to flowering (in the 2nd flowering event).
+Some of the young branches were pruned, as soon as they could be distinguished but in the second flowering event (rather than in the first as made in China).
+Therefore, there were three shoots/plant that could be pruned after the apical meristems shifted to flowering (in the second flowering event).
 Some shoots were left unpruned while others were pruned for comparison sake.
 This was done randomly.
+Figures 7A and 7B illustrate an apical meristem before and after pruning.

-There was a positive response in inflorescences from pruned shoots as they grew larger with higher number of flowers and enhanced fruit set (Table 1, Figure 15D).
+There was a positive response in inflorescences from pruned shoots as they grew larger with higher number of flowers and enhanced fruit set (Table 1, Figure 7D).
 A total of 50 plants were planted and 47 were available for this experiment.
 A total of 191 apical meristems were available from these 47 plants and 122 of them were left untouched while the remaining 69 were pruned.
 Decision to prune or not was random and, to a some extent, determined by the early identification of young shoots that had already shifted towards reproductive growth.
 Table 1 summarizes the result of this experiment.
 The number of fruits and seeds basically doubles in shoots that were pruned versus those that were not.